DistributedCollective/Sovryn-frontend/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within DApp, please send an e-mail to Victor Creed via creed-victor@protonmail.com.
+If you discover a security vulnerability within DApp, please submit your bug report to [Immunefi](https://immunefi.com/bounty/sovryn/) (there is bounty rewards).
 All security vulnerabilities will be promptly addressed.

 ## Code of Conduct